Danilqa/sitdikov/README.md

 * `@types/*` - contains type definitions for specific library.
 * `clean-webpack-plugin` - it's used for clean bundle before run building.
-* `html-webpack-plugin` - it generates index.html based on template and includes all required js dependencies.
+* `html-webpack-plugin` - it generates index.html based on template and includes all required js dependencies with hashed names.
 * `ts-loader` - it's used to load typescript code with webpack.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `webpack` - it creates app bundle for dev. mode and production.